 About the Sustainable Economies Research Group (SERG)

-Our research develops and applies inter-disciplinary approaches to the analysis of complex systems, via integrated economic, management and science approaches to develop systems solutions and tools that can better bring forth a sustainable economy.
+Our research develops and applies inter-disciplinary approaches to the analysis of complex systems, via integrated economic, finance, management and science approaches to develop systems solutions and tools that can better bring forth a sustainable economy.
 The group looks at the notion of a 'sustainable economy' as a complex system.
-Solutions are ecologically, societally and economically embedded.
+Solutions are economically, societally and ecologically embedded.

 Our research is agile and informs teaching and curriculum development to enable ready and able graduates to deliver a sustainable economy.